Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 Conclusion of the researchers: “This is the largest systematic review of the complications of total elbow replacement.
-Surgeons should be aware of differing complications related to their implant of choice, each having its own specific complication.
-Trauma as an indication appears to have an increased complication rates compared to inflammatory (joint disease).
+Surgeons should be aware of different complications related to their implant of choice, each having its own specific complication.
+Trauma as an indication appears to have an increased complication rate compared to inflammatory (joint disease).
 There is a lack of literature regarding the independent results of osteoarthritis as a specific indication for total elbow replacement.”

 Here is December 2019 paper published in the journal Clinics in Orthopedic Surgery.
 (4) Let’s let these orthopedists discuss the surgery.

 “Total elbow arthroplasty (replacement) is a common surgical procedure used in the management of advanced rheumatoid arthritis, post-traumatic arthritis, osteoarthritis, and unfixable fracture in elderly patients.
-Total elbow prostheses have evolved over the years and now include the linked, unlinked, and convertible types.
+Total elbow prostheses have evolved over the years and now include linked, unlinked, and convertible types.
 However, long-term complications, including infection, aseptic loosening, instability, and periprosthetic fracture, remain a challenge.”